sugoiServal/toolsSandBox/DevOps/Docker.md

 # pull a parent layer
 FROM node:17-alpine

-# RUN a command onthe root dir
+# RUN a command in the root dir
 RUN npm install -g nodemon

 # specify the working dir in image